re-masashi/willpyre/docs/source/quick_start.rst

 .. note ::

 	Do not make changes to the router after embedding it.
+This will lead to unexpected and undesirable outcomes.

 The router has an internal representation of routes.
 This representation is embedded in the router which wraps another router.
-You can check the source code, to see how its implemented.
+You can check the [source code](https://github.com/re-masashi/willpyre/tree/main/willpyre/kua.py), to see how its implemented.

 Variables in URL path